defval/di/README.md

 ### Modules

-With container option `Options()` you can group your functionality:
+You can group previous options into single variable by using `di.Options()` :

 ```go
 // account module